spencertiberi/manual50/notes/checkingforunderstanding.md

     6. Ongoing
     7. Consistent
       - Don't contradict previous advice.
-  - This is what CS50 staff try to keep in mind when providing feedback to students
+  - This is what CS50 staff try to keep in mind when providing feedback to students.

 #### Code Commenting Strategies
 - Keep on file detailed comments about common mistakes, easy to make note on students' code if you notice similar issues.
 (GitHub "Saved Replies")
-  - Saves time.
+  - Saves time
 - For each problem, best to offer multiple pluses and multiple deltas.
-  - pluses: things the student did well
+  - Pluses: things the student did well
-  - deltas: things the student should change
+  - Deltas: things the student should change
-- Common issues to look for: repetition of code, lack of clarity, more complexity than necessary.
+- Common issues to look for: repetition of code, lack of clarity, more complexity than necessary
   - Best to address these early when programs are smaller.
   - Instill the importance of clarity with variable names.